R Tutorials Top Banner

 You neglected to close the open left parenthesis.
 Close it and hit Enter and everything will be fine.
 R is not too picky about how you type your commands as far as spacing is concerned, but it will insist that parentheses (and quotes) come in left and right pairs.
 By the way, go ahead and type the commands that you see here into R. The data objects required to make these examples work are built in to R for educational purposes.
 Just remember that R is case sensitive, so in addition to parentheses, you will also have to get capitalization (and spelling) correct.

 Further note: In some versions of R, especially those on Windows, when your typing reaches the right side of the window, R does not break the line but scrolls the window to the right.
 Once again, convenient and annoying.
 You can insert a break yourself by hitting the Enter key, if you prefer the window not to jump around.
+The Mac command editor will automatically break the line when it hits the right side of the editor window.

-Quitting R.
+Quitting R

 Best to know this right away, I suppose.
 To quit R, type...